-It is very important to differentiate because the treatments are completely different for both conditions.
+It is very important to differentiate because the treatment strategies are completely different for both the conditions.

 If the efficiency of the left heart is reduced that is called left heart failure.
 This is commonly due to a heart attack or abnormal heart rhythm or valvular diseases affecting the left side of the heart.
 In this condition there is fluid logging in the lungs predominantly because the fluid accumulates within the lungs.
 This causes breathlessness predominantly either on walking or even at rest.

 On the contrary if the right side of the heart is damaged because of lung problem or blood clots in the lungs or commonly due to left heart problem there will be fluid logging in the other organs of the body notably the legs, face and abdomen.
 Fluid accumulation in the liver causes pain in upper part of the abdomen on the right side and loss of appetite.
 Patients also observe and complain about the neck veins engorgement and abnormal pulsations.

 Congestive heart failure is an older term to describe heart failure where there is a failure of both the right as well as the left side of the heart.
 In this condition, there is fluid accumulation both in the lungs and the other organs of the body leading to the term “congestion” in congestive heart failure.

 Types of heart failure-Acute Vs Chronic Heart failure